gochanadev/floasis-items-react/README.md

     - IaNFTAnalogs

+### NOTE
+- each deployer needs to update the paths in FLOASISItems, FLOASISItemsStore, FLOASISNFT (the demo contract for floasis NFTs) also!!!

 ### Set up .env
 In the root of this project, find the '.env.example' file and change it to just be '.env'.
 Now open the .env file and add the 'TESTNET_DEPLOYER_ADDRESS' env var value as your testnet account address.
 Note, this file is also excluded from version control.
 You should securely back this one up elsewhere as well.